 Is it time for you to have a colonoscopy?
 Please come see us.

-If you are age 50 or over and have never had a colonoscopy, please make an appointment with Westchester Health to see one of our gastroenterologists.
+If you are age 50 or over and have never had a colonoscopy, please call (914) 232-1919 to make an appointment with one of our Westchester Health gastroenterologists.
 If you have had the procedure but it’s time to have another one, please make an appointment, too.
 The sooner we can detect potential problems, the sooner they can be treated before they become more serious.
+Whenever, wherever you need us, we’re here for you.